mckn-larp/history/4-Wraith/README.md

 Wraiths deal in artifacts, soulforged relics, and forbidden secrets.
 The arrival of the Harbingers has added occult knowledge and barter to this spiritual economy.

 ### Religion
 Religion for wraiths revolves around honoring the dead and preserving the afterlife’s balance.
-Their conflicts with Spectres are not only survival-based but spiritual—seen as a holy war for the soul of death itself.
+Their conflicts with Spectres are not only survival-based but spiritual—seen as a war for the soul of death itself.